 At many companies, the two departments that are most responsible for stimulating demand and closing sales have been unable to deliver fully on their revenue promises.
 This is despite the extra funding provided by the government, the proliferation of media, and an excess of investment capital.

-This situation has contributed to historically high business failure rates, which are compounded in many cases by the current supply chain problems.
-But the biggest issues many companies face is that their Marketing and Males programs simply aren't working very well.
-For example:
+The failure of these Marketing and Sales initiatives has contributed directly to historically high business failure rates, which are compounded in many cases by the supply chain problems that often mask failures of the Marketing and Sales functions.

 The problem was, of course, that weak anti-trust laws and Section 230, as well as natural selection, allowed Google to dominate the search market.
 This means that businesses have to kowtow to Google's algorithms - software that literally controls people's perceptions - if they wanted to get visibility.
 Entire industries have grown up around guessing what would make Google and other search sites happy, and enable them to get a position on the first page of search results, to the point where today SEO, inbound marketing, content marketing, digital marketing, and the thousands of their technological progeny constitute a $200B+ industry - all just to break through the clutter.

 And what if the person doesn't know they have a need, like in the case of an innovative solution?
 What are they supposed to even search on?
 At least in the days of print you could buy a quarter page ad in a Trade Journal and know that it was going to get into readers' hands; while today you could spend ten times as much money and get no visibility whatsoever.

 And so companies play the game, and then they fail.